WilliamsOchu/Bash_Scripting_Projects/performance_checker/README.md

-# Calc Scripts Read Manual
+# Performance_checker

 ### About the Project

-This is simple script capable of performing basic artithmetic operations
+This is simple script capable of logging PC usage info for easy retrieval by SysAdmin or PC owner <br>
+Info such as PC or server uptime, disk usage, memory usage and internet status can be monitored periodically

 ### Techniques Implemented

 I made this scripts to implement different phases of me learning bash scripting

-I tried to play around with special parameter "$@" and also command substitution

 ### Continuity
 I will continue to add more scripts to this project as I go on